2devs-team/reactter/ROADMAP.md

 We want to keeping adding features for `Reactter`, those are some we have in mind order by priority:

-- Widget to control re-render using only hooks
-- Async context.
-- Structure proposal for large projects.
-- Do benchmarks and improve performance.
 - Improve performance and do benchmark.

 # Contribute